cam-carter/two-factor-auth-phx/draft.md

 }
 ```

+## A plug for our Plug

-Notice these keys, besides our router, are all dependencies for our Phoenix application.
+Notice the keys returned from looking at the `conn[:private]`, besides our router, are all dependencies for our Phoenix application.
 So let's try this again but nest our `:user_secret` map inside of an applicable place in `:private`.

 ```elixir
 defmodule TwoFactorAuthWeb.Plugs.Auth do